 Example: WBR=$200 Gross Income=$250

 $52.00 is the amount of benefits payable for the week.

 The “Maximum Weekly Earnings Chart” is a listing of the maximum weekly earnings amount for each weekly benefit rate.
-This chart is available on-line at http://dwd.wisconsin.gov/uiben/handbook/pdf/mwechart.pdf.
+This chart is available online at https://dwd.wisconsin.gov/uiben/handbook/pdf/mwechart.pdf.

-The income you report on a weekly claim certification is verified with your employer(s) but your check is not held while we are waiting for the employer(s) to answer.
-We will issue your UI payment for the week based on the amount(s) you have reported.
+The income you report on a weekly claim certification is verified with your employer(s) but your benefit payment is not held while we are waiting for the employer(s) to answer.
+We will issue your unemployment payment for the week based on the amount(s) you have reported.
 If an employer gives us a different amount than you reported on your weekly claim certification, we will use the amount reported by your employer to recalculate the benefits due.
 We send you notice of each adjustment.

-When your employer reports a lower amount of income we send you an additional payment and an informational message (Form UCB-17I) that explains the payment.
+When your employer reports a lower amount of income we send you an additional benefit payment and an informational message (Form UCB-17-i) that explains the benefit payment.

 When your employer reports higher income amounts and you have been overpaid benefits, we will send you a Notice of Benefit Overpayment (Form UCB-37).
 If you disagree with the amount the employer has reported or disagree with the requirement to repay, follow the instructions on the form to file an objection.

 If you have received a determination stating that a reduction will be made from your unemployment benefit payments because of the retirement pay you are receiving, the reduction will be made automatically from each weekly unemployment benefit payment that you receive.
 (See Part 6 for more information about how and when retirement pay affects your unemployment benefits.)